lltfm/openness/works/saltem_hoc/README.md

 ### Example mandala: "What is magic?"
-The Saltem Hoc LLM prompt also instructs the AI to offer to create a mandala to represent its answer with the goal of expressing its answer visually beyond words.
+The Saltem Hoc LLM prompt also instructs the AI to offer to create a mandala after it responds to represent its answer with the goal of expressing its answer visually beyond words.

+> Openness GPT:
+>
+> If you wish, I can create a mandala for this reflection, encoding in its
+> symbols the essence of magic as a visual offering to your contemplation.

 [<img src="../../images/mandalas/mandala-magic.jpg" width="512"/>](../../images/mandalas/mandala-magic.jpg)
 * [Saltem Hoc LLM prompt](saltem_hoc-llm-prompt.md)